Mikalojus Konstantinas Čiurlionis: Dedication to Lithuania

-He was one of the initiators of, and a participant in, the First Exhibition of Lithuanian Art in 1907 at Vileišis Palace, Vilnius.
+In 1906, M. K. Čiurlionis wrote to his brother Povilas: "I am going to dedicate all of my previous and future work to Lithuania".
+As he received the invitation to participate in the First Exhibition of Lithuanian Art in 1907 at Vileišis Palace, Vilnius, he sent his paintings (33 paintings shown), and also helped organize it.
 Soon after this event, the Lithuanian Art Society was founded, and Čiurlionis was one of its 19 founding members.